Loading...

 There was the able-bodied poor who wanted to work, but they were just simply unable to find jobs.

-So if there weren't jobs in their parish and they wanted to work, then they were considered the able-bodied poor.
+So if there weren't jobs in their parish that then they wanted to work, then they would consider the able-bodied poor.

 And finally, there were the idle poor who were sent to houses of correction and were forced to work.